A general construction of strictly Neumaier graphs and a related switching: Some examples of strictly Neumaier graphs given by the general construction

+In Figure \ref{Ideal}, we represent a subset of the grid $\mathbb{Z}[\omega]$ by points, and distinct points are connected by an edge when they differ by an element of $\{\pm 1, \pm\omega\, \pm(1+\omega)\}$.
+Elements of $I$ are in blue, and the balls of radius 1 centred at elements of $I$ are highlighted by bold edges between two members of the same ball.
+Figure \ref{Ideal} illustrates that elements of $I$ form a perfect 1-code in the triangular grid.

-The grid $\mathbb{Z}[\omega]$ has exactly six elements of norm 7; these are $\{\pm(1+3\omega),\pm(3+2\omega),\pm(2-\omega)\}$.
-Consider the ideal $I$ generated by an element of norm 7 (say, by the element $2-\omega$).
-The elements of $I$ form a perfect 1-code in the triangular grid (the balls of radius 1 centred at dark blue vertices are shown in Figure \ref{Ideal}).
-Note that $I$ is an additive subgroup of index 7 in $\mathbb{Z}[\omega]$; we denote it by $I^+$.
-The seven cosets $\mathbb{Z}[\omega]/I^+$ give a partition of the triangular grid into seven perfect 1-codes formed by vertices of the same color (see Figure \ref{Partition}).
+The seven cosets $\mathbb{Z}[\omega]/I^+$ give a partition of the triangular grid into seven perfect 1-codes formed by vertices of the same coset, represented by vertices with the same colour in Figure \ref{Partition}.
 For example, the dark blue vertices are formed by the elements of the ideal $I$.
-Consider a quadruple (block) of the balls of radius 1 centred at dark blue vertices (see Figure \ref{Block}); these balls have 28 vertices.
+Consider a quadruple (block) of the balls of radius 1 centred at dark blue vertices in Figure \ref{Block}; these balls have 28 vertices.
 Take the following two additive subgroups of $\mathbb{Z}[\omega]$: